jerber/MagicDB/README.md

 # MagicDB
-A fully typed Firestore ORM for python.
+A fully typed Firestore ORM for python -- the easiest way to store data.

-The easiest way to store data.
+MagicDB inherets from Pydantic, so you get all the power of Pydantic models with the functionality of Firestore.

 ## Instalation
 ```